-Maria Neira, an elementary school bilingual teacher who rose through the ranks of union leadership to become a nationally recognized expert on educational issues, is a vice president of New York State United Teachers, the statewide federation representing more than 600,000 members in education and health care across New York State.
+Maria Neira, an elementary school bilingual teacher who rose through the ranks of union leadership to become a nationally recognized expert on educational issues, is a vice president of New York State United Teachers, the statewide federation representing more than 600,000 members in education, human services and health care across New York State.

 Neira oversees the union's initiatives on educational policy and is NYSUT's frontline advocate to the New York State Board of Regents and the State Education Department.
 As a result of her leadership, NYSUT is now in the field-testing phase of its pioneering Innovation Initiative, supported by competitive grants from the American Federation of Teachers and the U.S. Department of Education.
 The initiative brings together labor-management teams from five school districts to develop a meaningful system of teacher evaluation and professional development.
 At her direction, the NYSUT Education & Learning Trust, a professional development arm, has strengthened and expanded educational opportunities for teachers and other school staff.